Anxiety & OCD Treatment Program • Online Self-help Course for Pure OCD, ADHD, Bipolar Depression. Smart Life Skills

 It’s how brainwashing works – people say “how could they have done that thing?”

-Well, I don’t think they consciously chose to do it – their inner demon influenced them into doing it – this is how powerful this programming is – but you have to wake up to the fact that these programs, beliefs systems, group identifications and energies are driving the show
+Well, I don’t think they consciously chose to do it – their inner demon influenced them into doing it – this is how powerful this programming is – but you have to wake up to the fact that these programs, belief systems, group identifications, and energies are driving the show.

 And if you can’t consciously stop something as simple as eating a cookie or washing your hands – then what more unfavourable (to you) things can your little demons influence you into doing?